-- By Internet.
+• By Internet.
 Stockholders of record of our common stock as of the Record Date with Internet access may submit proxies by following the Internet voting instructions on the Important Notice Regarding the Availability of Proxy Materials (the "Notice of Availability") or, in the case of stockholders of record who have requested to receive printed proxy materials, by accessing the website specified on the proxy cards provided by Computershare Trust Company, N.A., our transfer agent.
 Stockholders who hold shares beneficially in street name may provide voting instructions by accessing the website specified on the Notice of Availability or, in the case of beneficial holders of shares in street name who have requested to receive printed proxy materials, by accessing the website specified on the voting instruction forms provided by their brokers, banks or nominees.
 Please check the voting instruction form for Internet voting availability.
-Please be aware that if you submit voting instructions over the Internet, you may incur costs such as telephone and Internet access charges for which you will be responsible. - By Telephone.
+Please be aware that if you submit voting instructions over the Internet, you may incur costs such as telephone and Internet access charges for which you will be responsible.

+- By Telephone.
 Stockholders of record of our common stock as of the Record Date who live in the United States or Canada may submit proxies by following the telephone voting instructions on their Notice of Availability or, in the case of stockholders of record who have requested to receive printed proxy materials, by following the telephone voting instructions specified on the proxy cards.
 Stockholders who hold shares beneficially in street name, live in the United States or Canada and have requested to receive printed proxy materials may provide voting instructions by telephone by calling the number specified on the voting instruction forms provided by their brokers, banks or nominees.
-Please check the voting instruction form for telephone voting availability.

-- By Mail.
+Please check the voting instruction form for telephone voting availability. - By Mail.
 Stockholders of record of our common stock as of the Record Date who have requested paper copies of their proxy materials may submit proxies by completing, signing and dating their proxy cards and mailing them in the accompanying pre-addressed envelopes.
-If you return your signed proxy but do not indicate your voting preferences, your shares will be voted on your behalf "FOR" the election of the nominated Class I directors, "FOR" the ratification of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2013, and "FOR" the proposal regarding an advisory vote on executive compensation.
+If you return your signed proxy but do not indicate your voting preferences, your shares will be voted on your behalf "FOR" the Class I nominees to the board of directors (Proposal 1), "FOR" the ratification of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2016 (Proposal 2) and "FOR" the proposal regarding a vote to approve, on an advisory basis, the compensation of our Named Executive Officers (Proposal 3).
 Stockholders who hold shares beneficially in street name and have requested to receive printed proxy materials may provide voting instructions by mail by completing, signing and dating the voting instruction forms provided by their brokers, banks or other nominees and mailing them in the accompanying pre-addressed envelopes. - In person at the Annual Meeting.
-Shares held in your name as the stockholder of record may be voted in person at the Annual Meeting.
+Shares held in your name as the stockholder of record may be voted in person at the Annual Meeting or at any postponement or adjournment of the Annual Meeting.
 Shares held beneficially in street name may be voted in person only if you obtain a legal proxy from the broker, bank or nominee that holds your shares giving you the right to vote the shares.
 Even if you plan to attend the Annual Meeting, we recommend that you also submit your proxy or voting instructions by mail, telephone, or Internet so that your vote will be counted if you later decide not to attend the Annual Meeting.